Butasan

-is a 1987 action video game developed by NMK and published by Jaleco for arcades.
+is an action video game developed by NMK and published in 1987 by Jaleco for arcades.
 Initially released only in Japan, it was ported to the ZX Spectrum, Commodore 64, MSX, and Amstrad CPC and released internationally by U.S. Gold as Psycho Pigs U.X.B.
 Hamster Corporation released the game as part of their Arcade Archives series for the PlayStation 4 in 2015 and Nintendo Switch in 2019.